Tunetown/MidiBridge/README.md

 To run locally, the docker container used for unit testing (see below) also mounts everything needed for the demo under http://localhost/demo for you.

+<a href="https://pyswitch.tunetown.de" target="_blank">Link to the Live Demo</a>

 #### Unit Tests

-The JS test suite is built using Jasmine 5.5.0 standalone edition.
-There is a docker container hosting an apache2 server which runs the tests, with access to all reference data etc.
+The JS test suite is built using <a href="https://github.com/jasmine/jasmine/releases" target="_blank">Jasmine 5.5.0 standalone edition</a>.
+There is a docker container hosting an Apache 2 server which runs the tests, with access to all reference data etc.

 ```console
 cd js/test